Ethar-Team/ethar/README.md

 - Consider including the answers to your daily journal and submission questions here
 - This is also a good place to reflect on the tools and resources used and learned

+## AYSHEH ##
+Hello , this is me
+Today is 22.APR.2021 Thursday
+task #1 header & footer structure